 How to Use Wax

-Once your milk paint has completely dried (we recommend waiting at least 24 hours), you can apply wax.
-You’ll need a clean, lint-free rag or brush.
+Once your milk paint finishes drying (we recommend waiting at least 24 hours), you can apply wax.
+You’ll need a clean, lint-free rag or wax brush.
 Simply apply an even, thin layer of wax over the entire surface of your project.
-Take care to apply the wax into ridges, cracks and detailing.
-Once you’ve completed waxing the surface, allow it to dry for at least 5 minutes.
-Take another clean, soft rag to buff the wax.
+Take care by applying a touch up with the wax into ridges, chipping and other minor crevices.
+Once you’ve finished waxing the surface, allow it to dry for at least 5 minutes.
+Take another clean, soft rag and start buffing the wax.
 Clean your brush and rags with warm soapy water.

 Make Your Own Customized Color Wax

+Thinking about custom colors?
+You can turn your wax into a clear, white wax or dark wax.
 Not only does wax provide a protective sheen over your project, you can also tint wax to add some creative flair.
-Using a clear wax such as Carnuaba Wax, select a dry, powdered pigment from the Real Milk Paint® color chart.
+Using a clear wax for your DIY project such as carnauba wax paste, select a dry, powdered pigment from the Real Milk Paint® color chart.

 You’ll need a clean container (a jar or mixing bowl will do), paint thinner (such as Citrus Solvent) and a spoon/stir stick.